Sloane Square tube station

 Sloane Square (/ˈsloʊn ˈskwɛər/) is a London Underground station in Chelsea, serving Sloane Square.
 It is on the Circle and District lines, between South Kensington and Victoria stations.
-It is located in London fare zone 1.
+It is in London fare zone 1.

-The entrance to the station is on the east side of Sloane Square (A3217).
+The entrance to the station is located on the east side of Sloane Square (A3217).
 It is adjacent to the Royal Court Theatre and is the nearest station for King's Road shopping, the Peter Jones department store and the Cadogan Hall.